 Documenting this relationship between toxic plant activity and ambient levels of hazardous air pollution helps to motivate our empirical specification.
 There are several ways for an industrial plant to affect housing values and human health including aesthetics, congestion, and noise.
-Toxic emissions may be among the channels that have the most distant effects, and the evidence suggests that on average emissions do not reach further than one mile.27 This finding underscores the importance of performing the analyses that follow using spatial data at a high level of resolution.
+Toxic emissions may be among the channels that have the most distant effects, and the evidence suggests that on average emissions do not reach further than one mile.29 This finding underscores the importance of performing the analyses which follow using spatial data at a high level of resolution.
 In most analyses below, we define "near" as within 0.5 or 1 mile of a plant and "far" as one to two miles away.
 That is, houses and households between one and two miles are used as comparison groups.
 We also present results using alternative distances.
-As discussed above, the underlying assumption is that the comparison groups are close enough to experience the wage and productivity effects of the plant.
+As discussed above, the underlying assumption is that the comparison groups are close enough to experiences the wage and productivity effects of the plant.
+A second assumption is that outcomes in the near and far areas are evolving with similar trends.
+Under these assumptions, differences in the impact of plant operations reflect the effects of the local disamenities of plant operation.